heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 > [!NOTE]
 >
 > Even though most of these providers seem fishy and old-fashioned, they are
-> reliable and well-known in the free domain name industry.
+> reliable and well-known in the free domain name community.
 You can use any of
 > them to acquire a free domain name that you can use for the purpose of this
 > course.